 Zach caught what the Captain was talking about well before anyone else, and stepped in saying, "The problem I'm experiencing is that I cannot clear up this insurance issue due to the sensitive nature of that engagement."
 Allowing silence to take hold again for a few beats, the Captain said, "OK.
 At this time, I need to inform you that, while I have a friend who was recently promoted to command that cruiser, I am not fully familiar, or versed, with the entire incident."
 Zach told the Captain he was likely going to remain in the dark regarding the incident, as they didn't have guidance on who in Duke Norris' offices in Rhylanor was of a clearance level to deal with the issue?
 Captain Diievard said they'd have to take his word that he was cleared to assist them.
 Of course, he produced no credentials.

 First Zach, then the Knights, denied that assertion.
 As this happened, Captain Diievard continued, saying "Then I am going to warn you that there is very little I can do to help you.
 But I am willing to hear out your needs and see what I can do?"
 Sir Brian began to ask, "Look.
 This is highly sensitive information.
 Is there someone up the chain of command..." when Dame Mikah broke in asking Zach, "How many people are you going to go after and deny their clearance levels?"
 Sirs Brian and Zimzod both interrupted her, saying they knew Captain Diievard didn't have the needed clearance.
 When Mikah challenged this, as Captain Diievard hung back and waited, Zimzod said the Captain as much as said so while Brian reminded her the Captain said he was unaware of any of this.
 Which meant he wasn't cleared for it already.
-Both Zimzod and Brian were uncomfortable working with the Captain, as they weren't sure where he stood in the Regina structure.
+Both Zimzod and Brian were uncomfortable working with the Captain because they weren't sure where he stood in the Regina structure.
 Brian said he wanted to speak to the top man locally, while Zimzod wanted to speak only to Norris, until the Duke indicated who else was safe to talk to.